mohabouje/mohabouje.github.io/README.md

 This Latin phrase fits me like a glove.

-From an early age, I was characterized by my seriousness and dedication to study and sports, obtaining good educational results and even playing in some   .I used to spend hours and hours exercising, trying to figure out how to improve my skills.
+From an early age, I was characterized by my seriousness and dedication to study and sports, obtaining good educational results and even playing in some semi-professional clubs.
+I used to spend hours and hours exercising, trying to figure out how to improve my skills.
 I did athletics, rugby & football for years, a considerable amount of injuries and fractures can prove it.

 I started coding when I got my first PC around 16.
 I remember my first C code; it still makes my hair stand on end.
 Ever since that moment, I knew I was born to be an engineer.
 Nowadays, I hold an MSc in Telecommunications Engineer from the University of Granada, Spain with a strong background in Software Engineering & Digital Signal Processing.